filmhubhq/filmhubhq.github.io/_posts/2013-10-13-vod-frequently-asked-questions.md

 ###Do I need to get my film rated?

-Generally no, although some territories (UK, Australia, New Zealand) in theory require a local rating for a film before it goes live on VoD.
+Generally no, although some territories (UK, Australia, New Zealand) in theory require a local rating for a film before it goes live on VOD.
 In theory.

 ###What’s the story with music clearances?

-We like to collect them, because we believe composers should get royalties for VoD.
-In reality, few if any digital VoD outlets require cue sheets.
+We like to collect them, because we believe composers should get royalties for VOD.
+In reality, few if any digital VOD outlets require cue sheets.

 ###Do I need closed captions?